microsoftgraph/microsoft-graph-docs.zh-CN/api-reference/beta/includes/create_conversation_from_group-Cs-snippets.md

 var conversation = new Conversation
 {
-    Topic = "New locations for this quarter",
+    Topic = "New head count",
     Threads = threadsList,
 };